6 weeks pregnant is which trimester? First trimester

 One of the most exciting things about pregnancy is how many changes you’ll experience with your little one over the span of just seven days!
 Here are some tips and tricks to keep on top of all that’s happening.

-At 6 weeks pregnant:
+Your baby at 6 weeks pregnant:

 - Your baby is the size of a sweet pea.

-- You’re halfway through the second month.
+- You’re officially through the second month.

-- The countdown continues: you’ve got 34 weeks to go!
+- The countdown continues: You've got 34 weeks to go!